Lesson video

 So home is a really useful command.

-You will then programme the letter shape in Logo.
+You will then program the letter shape in Logo.

 So here we have some examples of how you might draw letters in Logo.

-A plan can help you to think about what you want to include in your programme.
+A plan can help you to think about what you want to include in your program.

-And Jacob adds, "A clear plan will help make the code easier to write and debug."
-So these are both really good ideas for why you should plan your programme.
+Aisha says that "Planning helps you to organize your commands and make your program more accurate."
+And Jacob adds, "A clear plan will help the make the code easier to write and debug."
+So these are both really good ideas for why you should plan your program.

-True or false?
-It's important to plan before coding so you can make a really complicated programme.
+True or false, it's important to plan before coding so you can make a really complicated program?
+Well done.

 Let's have a look at why.

-It's important to plan so you can think about what you want to include in your programme.
+It's important to plan so you can think about what you want to include in your program.

 Which letters do you think will be a good choice to create in Logo?
-The letters that only have 90 degree angles of them will be a bit easier to create.
+The letters that only have 90-degree angles in them will be a bit easier to create.

 Some letters will be more challenging.

-Now choose the that you're going to draw.
+Now choose the letter that you are going to draw.

 Once your letter is drawn on your grid paper, you will annotate your drawing.